Financial Samurai

 To be considered “financially comfortable,” a San Francisco resident would need a net worth of at least $1.71 million, the survey finds.
 As a San Francisco resident, that seems reasonable depending on the composition of the net worth.

 The net worth results in the survey buttress my belief that $3 million is the new $1 million to be considered a real millionaire.
-And a net worth of $2 million is probably the lowest threshold to be considered rich or wealthy in America today.
+A net worth of $2 million is the lowest threshold to be considered rich or wealthy in America today.

 Surprises About The Various Net Worth Levels By City